remp2020/pythia-tools/README.md

 - [Churn model training and prediction](cmd/churn_prediction)
 - [Exporting generated data as segments for other applications via API](cmd/pythia_segments)

-For installation and running instructions, please see README files of the linked tools.
+For installation and running instructions, please see the INSTALLATION file and README files of the linked tools.

 To run Pythia tools, you'll need `python3` and `BigQuery`.